Thursday, January 26, 2023

 Each pile of debris should therefore own some iron-nickel meteors buried down in the silicon and KREEP.
 That’s good news for the local miners and, later, blacksmiths.
 But.

-Miklavcic et al. propose better “Habitat Bennu” with 800 “grains” of broken rock and regolith in a high-tensile bag.
-That bag needs 200 MPa hoop-stress so: “carbon-fiber”.
-Picking on Bennu I guess because it's already spinning and also has water (UPDATE 3/22 unlike Diomorph).
+Miklavcic et al. propose better “Habitat Bennu” with 800 “grains” of broken rock and regolith in a highish-tensile bag, 200 to 1031 MPa hoop-stress.
+Picking on Bennu I guess because it's already spinning so either in-situ wrapping or dismantling would be easy.
+Our clay also has water (UPDATE 3/22 unlike Diomorph).

 Much as I’d like settling a big centrifuge of ancient dark, 3 ms-2 isn’t even Mercury/Mars tier.
 Also the pressure against the bag – they calculate – will be 7 kPa even without the 100 kPa of nitrox we like.
 Inside the finer dust stands to scrape lungs like lunar dust.
 Maybe the architects can spray most of the inside dust with goop so it’s mostly clay, before landing any colonists on it.
 So I don’t think we’ll be walking the surface.
 I’m seeing a canister buried in the regolith with its own means to seal in the air: a campsite.
 We do however get a radiation-shield and 3 is better than 0.